deven-org/telemetry-functions/doc/ARCHITECTURE.md

 The hybrid approach and the multiple ways of triggering the metrics collection create the possibility of gathering the same information multiple times.
 While data duplication may occur in this part of the process, it is allowed because all the collected data is identified with unique IDs.
 The second part of the process, responsible for parsing and merging all the collected metrics into a more comprehensive database, prevents duplicated entries by using the unique IDs.
 This ensures that the final database contains only the necessary information without redundancy, making it easier to analyze and draw conclusions.

-## Webhook Events & Collected Metrics
+## Github Webhook Events & Collected Metrics

 To collect the metrics the list of github webhook events subscribed with oauth app are